farhadie/birth_place_dd/README.md

-# Birth place DeepDive applicatio
+# Birth place DeepDive application

 ## Installation
 1. configure the application according to your spark and hadoop setups.